alecmacmillen/covid-research/README.md

 ### data

 These scripts download and clean code, preparing it for analysis.
+There are two subdirectories: *download* and *clean*.

+- *download*: used for direct pulling of datasets from Github, the internet, API sources, etc. Datasets at this stage are saved to *raw* (omitted from the online version of this repository).
+- *clean*: used to transform datasets.
+There are subdirectories for each category of data (cases & deaths, demographic, mobility, political, policy responses, weather, etc.) Data transformed at this stage is saved to *data/interim*.
+The processing script in *src/data/clean/allcott* combines the transformed data into the final data builds, which are saved in *data/processed*.

 #### clean